kenjp1223/dual_camera/dual_camera/README.md

 3. **Configuration**: Set recording parameters and camera assignments per Pi
 4. **Recording**: Start synchronized recording across all Pis
 5. **Monitoring**: View live snapshots and recording status
-6. **Post-Processing**: Concatenate videos with rotation correction
+6. **Post-Processing**: Use manual sync GUI for frame alignment and cropping
-7. **Analysis**: Use the final concatenated videos for analysis
+7. **Analysis**: Use the final synchronized and cropped videos for analysis

 ### ✅ Troubleshooting

-#### **Camera Orientation Issues**
+#### **Synchronization Issues**
+- Use manual sync GUI for frame-by-frame alignment
+- Check frame counts between cam0 and cam1 videos
+- Ensure videos have similar durations before processing

+#### **Cropping Problems**
-- Use "Create Preview" to check camera orientation
+- Use preview function to verify cropping settings
-- Apply rotation (typically 180° for upside-down cameras)
-- Common: cam0 rotation 180° for flipped top camera
+- Adjust width/height percentages and offsets as needed
+- Save successful cropping configurations for reuse

 #### **Network Connectivity**
 - Ensure Pis are on 192.168.2.x network